 For some people, the thought of pulling everything together can be a bit daunting, even though they know a DIY wedding is right for them, they might need a little bit of support.
 Especially when it comes to the wedding day itself, the last thing you want is to be worrying about the details of your wedding schedule and suppliers whilst you should be getting ready and relaxing!

-One solution is to hire a wedding planner.
+Another solution is to hire a wedding planner.
 A wedding planner can help with all the detailed planning of your DIY wedding and can recommend suppliers or support with decorations and planning details.

 However, most DIY wedding couples like to undertake the wedding planning themselves, so another option for a little bit of extra support is to hire an ‘on the day’ wedding coordinator.
 A wedding coordinator steps in just a couple of days before your wedding and ensures the wedding day runs exactly as you had planned and that you get all the credit!
 If you want to do most of the planning yourself but you’re worried about who will add the finishing touches to your day, meet all of your suppliers and deal with any problems -an ‘on the day’ DIY wedding coordinator could be the perfect solution to ensure your wedding runs as smoothly as you had hoped.

 DIY means there is a lot to do and organise, but it really is worth the effort.
-You can use it to save a lot of money, or use that money for things that you would’t have otherwise been able to afford.
+You can use it to save a lot of money, or use that money for things that you wouldn’t have otherwise been able to afford.
 Bear in mind though, when I say you can save money, that is assuming you are not putting a financial figure on your time!
 Please don’t be daunted or put off a DIY wedding due to planning, there is so much help, support and ideas out there.
 You can really have the wedding of your dreams!

 Have you already had a DIY wedding?
 I would love to hear what you did, and how you found it.
 Please comment below!